 Tokenism is rampant in workplace culture

-Right now, as Black people in our work environments, we are going through an incredibly difficult time.
+Right now, as Black people in our work environments, we are continuing to go through an incredibly difficult time.
 Many of our companies are choosing to stand for or against the Black Lives Matter movement and many of the executives are pulling us, Black people, into those conversations for our opinions.
 What white leadership fails to understand about doing this is that it is not our responsibility to teach white people how to do the right thing.
 If we have been left out of important conversations in the past, it is very telling to just now be added to conversations and to feel like our voices finally want to be heard.

 Many companies are also tasking Black people with leading organizational initiatives to make their company seem more “woke,” diverse, and inclusive.
 To be clear, many companies are actually moving in the right direction, taking the necessary steps, and appropriately asking Black people if they’d like to be involved or not.
 On the other hand, there have been countless stories of companies who have gotten these steps wrong and unfortunately, the Black people in those organizations continue to feel the pain and dismissiveness that comes with those actions (or inactions).

 At work, we are often feeling so much societal pressure and are on such high alert that by the end of our days, we are absolutely spent.
-All day we have had to codeswitch—a term used to describe what people of color do when they leave their cultural language, style, or demeanor at the door to better fit in with their white counterparts.
+All day we have had to codeswitch—a term used to describe what People of Color do when they leave their cultural language, style, or demeanor at the door to better fit in with their white counterparts.
 It is stressful and sometimes anxiety-inducing, to be honest.

-All day we have had to codeswitch, a term used to describe what people of color do when they leave their cultural language, style, or demeanor at the door to better fit in with their white counterparts.
+All day we have had to codeswitch, a term used to describe what People of Color do when they leave their cultural language, style, or demeanor at the door to better fit in with their white counterparts.

 Recently, I have noticed many companies making a change to their observed holiday calendar by adding in Juneteenth moving forward.
 This is a great change and a positive step forward, but up until now many Black people have felt like holidays that supported Black people and Black culture have gone unnoticed.
 I have worked for companies that have not acknowledged Martin Luther King Jr. Day but believe Columbus Day is worthy of recognition.
 I have never seen a company honor Kwanzaa, and of course as previously mentioned, it wasn’t until June 2020 that any company I worked for acknowledged and recognized Juneteenth.